-If the Early Intervention Agency determines that the child is eligible for Early Intervention Services (EIS) more than 45 but less than 90 days before the child's 3rd birthday and if that child may be eligible for ECSE services under Part B, the Early Intervention Agency, as soon as possible after determining the child's eligibility, must notify BRAZOS ISD that the child on his 3rd birthday program.114 eligibility will reach the age of for the District's ECSE SPECIAL EDUCATION DEPT is an appropriate contact to receive such notice.
+If the Early Intervention Agency determines that the child is eligible for Early Intervention Services (EIS) more than 45 but less than 90 days before the child's 3rd birthday and if that child may be eligible for ECSE services under Part B, the Early Intervention Agency, as soon as possible after determining the child's eligibility, must notify BRAZOS ISD that the child on his 3rd birthday eligibility for the District's ECSE program.114 will reach the age of The Director of Specialized Instruction or Diagnostician is an appropriate contact to receive such notice.

-SPECIAL EDUCATION DEPT shall ensure that an IEP is in effect for an IDEA B eligible child with a disability who had previously received IDEA Part C services by the child's 3rd birthday while complying with the procedures in the District's Evaluation Procedure Operating Procedure.
-If a child's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.
-115
+The Diagnostician shall ensure that an IEP is in effect for an IDEA B eligible child with a disability who had previously received IDEA Part C services by the child's 3rd birthday while complying with the procedures in the District's Evaluation Procedure Operating Procedure.
+If a child's 3rd birthday occurs during the summer, the student's ARD committee shall determine the date when services will begin.115

-If BRAZOS ISD knows that a child served in Part C via an Individualized Family Service Plan (IFSP) developed by the Early Intervention Agency and referred to IDEA Part B will turn 3 over the summer and that appropriate BRAZOS ISD personnel won't be available to conduct evaluations and hold ARD committee meetings during the summer, SPECIAL EDUCATION DEPT shall ensure that required activities such as conducting the evaluations, and convening the ARD committee meeting occurs before the end of the school year.
-116
+If BRAZOS ISD knows that a child served in Part C via an Individualized Family Service Plan (IFSP) developed by the Early Intervention Agency and referred to IDEA Part B will turn 3 over the summer and that appropriate BRAZOS ISD personnel won't be available to conduct evaluations and hold ARD committee meetings during the summer, the Diagnostician shall ensure that required activities such as conducting the evaluations, and convening the ARD committee meeting occurs before the end of the school year.116

 When the Early Intervention Agency provides notification to BRAZOS ISD of a potentially eligible child fewer than 90 days before the student's 3rd birthday, the Early Intervention Agency must provide a written explanation to the District stating the reason for the delay.
-SPECIAL EDUCATION DEPT is an appropriate contact to receive such notice.
-If notification is given between 45-89 days before the student's 3rd birthday, SPECIAL EDUCATION DEPT shall ensure that eligibility is determined as soon as possible.
+The Director of Specialized Instruction or Diagnostician is an appropriate contact to receive such notice.
+If notification is given between 45-89 days before the student's 3rd birthday, The Director of Specialized Instruction or Diagnostician shall ensure that eligibility is determined as soon as possible.

-If a student with a disability was served under IDEA Part C via an IFSP, the student's IFSP may serve as the IEP of a child with a disability aged 3 through 5 (or, at the discretion of the state
+If a student with a disability was served under IDEA Part C via an IFSP, the student's IFSP may serve as the IEP of a child with a disability aged 3 through 5 (or, at the discretion of the state educational agency, a 2-year-old child with a disability who will turn age 3 during the school year),